Coronavirus: Advice for Couples with Early 2021 Weddings

 A voluntary postponement is when you or your venue choose to move the date of your wedding rather than being forced to do so by external circumstances such as the government lockdown.

-You might not be thrilled at the prospect of moving from a Saturday in July to a Tuesday in February, but for most couples, it is better than the alternative; a wedding with few guests and a limited reception.
+You might not be thrilled at the prospect of moving from a Saturday in July to a Tuesday in April, but for most couples, it is better than the alternative; a wedding with few guests and limited reception.

 From the experts